 Malaysia is one of the most foreign-friendly countries in Southeast Asia for real estate investors.
 Here, you have access to almost any kind of property type and you can even buy land.

-If you plan to buy real estate in Malaysia, it’s important that you understand how healthy the market is and what you can expect in 2019.
+Having said that, if you plan to buy real estate in Malaysia, you must understand how healthy the market is and what to expect for the coming year.

-In this article, I explain what my predictions are for Malaysia’s property market in 2019.
-I’ve made a thorough overview of the market condition in previous years, the current economic climate, and used historical data.
+In this article, I explain what my projection is for Malaysia’s property market in 2021, based on the current climate and historical data.

 Topics covered in this article:

 - Why has Malaysia’s property market performed badly?